outpost-os/sentry-kernel/doc/concepts/concepts/archi_req.rst

      identifier as changed.

    * **shmh_t: task**: Identify Shared memory.
 A shared memory is a memory region declared at built time that has a `taskh_t` owner.
-A SHM can be shared with another `taskh_t` or given without access, allowing a task A to give a task B a shared memory transfer access, so that B can pass the mapping access to C later.
+A SHM can be shared with another `taskh_t` and have dedicted associated permissions set only the SHM owner can define.
-     Shared memories are under the control of the memory manager (see below).
+     In terms of mapping, SHM are under the control of the memory manager (see below).

    * **dmah_t: DMA stream**: A DMA stream is a DMA configuration associating a source, a destination, a copy model (circular, etc.), and all related DMA-specific configuration except the stream assignation to a DMA controller.
 Most of DMA streams can be assigned to multiple DMA channels and their assignation varies depending on the controller usage.
-Assignation is under kernel responsability, but streams are userspace needs.
+Assignation is under kernel responsibility, but streams are userspace needs.
 Again, streams are build-time declared and shared with the kernel so that the kernel can validate the handle integrity and ownership at runtime easily.